Uplift » Totaled Your Car In An Accident? Here’s What Happens Next…

 Totaled Your Car In An Accident?
 Here’s What Happens Next…

-What To Do If Your Car is Considered a Total Loss
+What to Do If Your Car Is Considered a Total Loss

 If you’ve been in an accident and your car is totaled, it’s crucial to know your next steps.
 The first step is typically an assessment by your insurance company.
 They will evaluate the cost of repairs versus the vehicle’s value.
-If repair costs are greater than the car’s worth, it is branded as a ‘Total Loss’.
+If repair costs are greater than the car’s worth, it is branded as a “total loss.”
 This means it’s more cost-effective to replace the vehicle than to repair it.

 Dealing with a totaled car can be overwhelming.
 Knowing how your insurance handles such situations helps reduce stress.
 Your insurer may offer a settlement based on the car’s estimated pre-accident value.
 Do some research to ensure their offer aligns with the vehicle’s actual worth.